MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 Converts an audio slice into a melspectrogram using _librosa.features.melspectrogram_.

 ### Data Processor (data_processor.py)
-Included a DataProcessor class built around processing seperate numpy arrays for train-, val-, and test data.
+Includes a DataProcessor class built around processing seperate numpy arrays for train-, val-, and test data.
 * ```DataProcessor.normalize_data```

 Normalizes the data for better training convergence.
 Currently implemened: _min_max_ (scaling to interval [0,1]) and _non_zero_min_max_ (scaling interval to [0.001, 1.001])